tidev/titanium-templates/packages/template-app-alloy/ts/greeter/README.md

 ├─ hooks/
 │  └─ pre-compile.js              # Titanium CLI v5 hook plugin
-├─ .gitignore                     # File patterns to exclude from git version control ├─ DefaultIcon-ios.png            # An icon used to generate icons for iOS build ├─ DefaultIcon.png                # An icon used to generate icons ├─ iTunesConnect.png              # An icon used to generate icons ├─ package.json                   # npm manifest for registering dependencies
+├─ .gitignore                     # File patterns to exclude from git version control ├─ DefaultIcon-ios.png            # An icon used to generate icons for iOS w/ solid background ├─ DefaultIcon.png                # An icon used to generate icons ├─ iTunesConnect.png              # An icon used to generate icons ├─ package.json                   # npm manifest for registering dependencies